dvdt/home-theater-remote/readme.markdown

 iTunes Remote
 ------
 This is like the Remote app in the App Store, except it is a webapp.

-Listening to music helps me drift off to sleep at night.
-Resting my head against a pillow with earphones in is uncomfortable, so I prefer to listein to music playing through my speakers.
-Unfortunately, turning those speakers off right before I fall asleep requires me to get out of bed and walk across the room, and the resulting physical exertion invovled shakes me out of my half sleep like state.

-Since I usually have either or both my iPhone or iPad in bed with me, my solution was to build a webapp that allows me to control iTunes from a simple webapp.
-Of course I could have just used the Apple's official Remote app, but that would have been less fun.

-I'm also thinking of hooking up a Raspberry Pi up to my speakers in the future.
-I envision an iTunes-like webapp as the interface for controlling the Raspberry Pi's audio output.
-This project will eventually evolve into that iTunes-like webapp.
+It allows you to control iTunes on your macbook/iMac from another computer's browser.
+I use it to control my laptop's audio output from my phone or tablet.

+Why not just use the Remote app?
+In the future, I'd like hook up my home theater to, say, a Raspberry Pi.
+An iTunes-like web interface that is accessbile from all my devices (smartphone, tablet, laptop) for playing music and videos would be amazing.
+This project will eventually morph into that system.

 Installation
 ------
-`git clone blahblahbalh`
+`git clone git@github.com:dvdt/home-theater-remote.git`
-`cd blah blah blah`
+`cd home-theater-remote`
 `virtualenv --distribute venv` (optional)
 `pip install -r requirements.txt`

 Running
 -----
 `python server.py`
-Point your browser to http://[server's ip address']:5000
+Point your tablet's browser to http://<server's-ip-address>:5000